 Filming the Video

 Disclosure: these are affiliate links.
 If you buy any product going through these links I will earn a tiny commission.
-This helps me to continue creating a free content for you.

 The camera was set to 1080p resolution at 60 frames per second for most of the outdoor shots.
 This is useful for action scenes and slow motion.
 In low light conditions (indoor gym), I used 24 frames per second.
 But as you can see, the image quality is significantly worse because there was too bad light.
 I tried to fix that in post (read below).